eclipse/paho.golang/autopaho/examples/docker/readme.md

 simulates a real deployment.
 One thing to bear in mind is that the network between the containers is very fast and reliable (but there are some techniques that can be used to simulate failures etc).

+The subscriber connects via websockets whereas the publisher uses a TCP connection (this is set via environmental variables).

 Note: The docker-compose file sets the context to the root of paho.golang; this is done to avoid the need for publisher and subscriber to be in their own modules.
 This avoids the need to import `paho.golang` (which would make using this for testing changes to `autopaho` difficult because go would fetch the package from git).